 So what’s the secret?

-- Relating to preteens and early teens is made much easier when you are focussing on a TASK as opposed to focussing on the PERSON.
+- Relating to preteens and early teens is made much easier when you are focusing on a TASK as opposed to focusing on the PERSON.
 Although you are doing quality time and acts of service together, its less confrontational and more naturally engaging to be learning a task together.
 Furthermore, if you select the activity wisely and have a fairly guaranteed outcome, there are ample opportunities for words of affirmation, thereby moving past the nagging trap and on towards value and appreciation.

 - Secondly, the value comes in the fact that you are engaging in real-life activities geared towards serving others vs self-centred activities geared towards selfish aspirations.
-Maturity comes when we can be other-focussed as we are moving our children towards the adult developmental stage of “Generativity vs self-absorption”.
+Maturity comes when we can be other-focused as we are moving our children towards the adult developmental stage of “Generativity vs self-absorption”.
 Self-focus is a sign of immaturity and is appropriate in the toddler years when we expect to see egocentricity.

 Recently one of the teens I know shared with me how her friends talk about having no reason to live.
 How sad – to have every modern convenience, all the money, the best schools and a world of opportunities yet to see no reason to live!
 Meaning and purpose are derived from purposeful activity and meaningful relationship.
 Don’t be afraid to do “normal” activities with modern teens and pre-teens.
 You will find many hours of joyful as you help them navigate the real world.